kevinnguyenabc/66-Days/README.md

 <img src="/img/SingleHabitPage.png" width="900" height="450"/>
 Clicking on a habit displays useful information about the progress of the habit, including the current streak (how many consecutive days has the user checked in) and a graph detailing the user's checkins over time.
-.
+Here, the user can send a request to another user to link their habits with one another.
+If the other user accepts, each user can see whether or not the other has checked in for the day in order to keep each other accountable.